What is safeguarding?

 Safeguarding Team at Putteridge Primary School

 We have a number of Deputy Safeguarding Leads and they are:

-Colin Pickard, Nicola Chinnery, Vicki Prowle and Lorraine Bright.
+Colin Pickard, Nicola Chinnery, Vicki Prowle, Lorraine Bright and Ellen Clerkson.